JOIDES Resolution: JOIDES Resolution outreach

-The JOIDES Resolution is used as a platform for education and outreach.
+JOIDES Resolution is used as a platform for education and outreach.
 Onboard Education/Outreach Officers sail on each expedition, and JRSO personnel are available to assist with ship-to-shore video conferencing, port call tours, and outreach efforts.
-The inaugural School of Rock workshop (Hands-on Research Experiences for Earth and Ocean Science Educators) was held on board the JR in 2005, and the ship continues to be used for School of Rock workshops when it is available on transits or during maintenance periods.
+The inaugural School of Rock workshop (Hands-on Research Experiences for Earth and Ocean Science Educators) was held on board JOIDES Resolution in 2005, and the ship continues to be used for School of Rock workshops when it is available on transits or during maintenance periods.